aryamanpandya99/reinforcement_learning/README.md

 - Policy Iteration
 - Value Iteration

-The implementations are available as Jupyter notebooks.
+The implementations are available as Jupyter notebooks

 ### Monte Carlo Methods
 This directory contains implementations of Monte Carlo methods: